DataBiosphere/leonardo/README.md

 Leonardo has custom runners for github actions, as they require more than the default 30GB provisioned by the `ubuntu-latest` Github runners

-There are 3 nodes; you can view them here: https://github.com/DataBiosphere/leonardo/settings/actions/runners.
+There are 3 nodes, you can view them here: https://github.com/DataBiosphere/leonardo/settings/actions/runners.
 They have 100GB currently.
 Devops can be contacted to increase the size if needed, but we only need ~60GB at time of writing.